VenimK/gmmmkvsubsextract/README.md

 - Verify that the Tesseract language data files are available
 - For poor OCR quality, you may need to adjust the conversion parameters in the script
 - The application creates detailed logs that can help diagnose conversion issues

+## VobSub to SRT Conversion Process

+The application also supports converting VobSub subtitles (.idx/.sub files) to SRT format using OCR technology.
+This feature works similarly to the PGS conversion but uses the vobsub2srt tool.

+### How It Works

+1. **Extraction**: First, the VobSub subtitles are extracted from the MKV file using `mkvextract` as .idx and .sub files

+2. **OCR Processing**: The extracted files are then processed using the vobsub2srt tool that:
+   - Reads the subtitle images from the .sub file and the timing information from the .idx file
+   - Uses Tesseract OCR to convert the subtitle images to text
+   - Automatically handles language detection and mapping
+   - Formats the output as a standard SRT file

+3. **Language Support**: The conversion process requires proper language mapping:
+   - MKV files typically use 3-letter language codes (e.g., 'eng', 'fre', 'ger')
+   - The vobsub2srt tool uses 2-letter language codes (e.g., 'en', 'fr', 'de')
+   - The application automatically maps between these formats

+### Requirements for VobSub Conversion

+- **vobsub2srt**: The command-line tool that performs the actual conversion
+   - Should be installed at `/usr/local/bin/vobsub2srt`
+   - Can be built from [VobSub2SRT GitHub repository](https://github.com/ruediger/VobSub2SRT)
+- **Tesseract OCR**: The underlying OCR engine used for text recognition
+- **Tessdata Files**: Language training data for Tesseract

 ./gmmmkvsubsextract -x /path/to/yourfile.mkv